daniel-pro/nagios-check-oci-status/README.md

 ### Installing

-* Use any of the above modules that are missing, using pip or yum or apt
+* Install any of the above modules that are missing, using pip or yum or apt
 * Clone this repo under your workspace directory

 ```sh